hybridgroup/tinygo-musicjam/README.md

 For example, Hosting AU (http://ju-x.com/hostingau.html) works well with Surge (https://surge-synthesizer.github.io/).

-First, flash your controller.
+First, flash your controller as described above.
 Then run Hosting AU, and activate Surge on "Track A".

 Now you can run the `router` as follows:

         cd router
         go run . -port /dev/cu.XXX -device=0

+Have fun!